NFL Rumors: 49ers Could Trade For Deshaun Watson And Move On From Jimmy Garoppolo

 Just one season after reaching the Super Bowl with Jimmy Garoppolo, the San Francisco 49ers could be pondering a major change.

-As The Sporting News noted, the 49ers appear to be at the top of the list of teams that may try to trade for Houston Texans starter Deshaun Watson.
-Reports have indicated that Watson wants to be traded after a falling out with the team and a rising unhappiness with the direction of the franchise, and some insiders believe that the 49ers may be looking to make a change of their own.
+As The Sporting News noted, the 49ers appear to be at the top of the list of teams who may try to trade for Houston Texans starter Deshaun Watson.
+Reports have indicated that Watson wants to be traded after a falling out with the team and a rising unhappiness with the direction of the franchise.
+Some insiders believe the 49ers may be looking to make a change of their own.

-The outlet noted that while Garoppolo have been effective when he’s been able to be healthy, the team could be looking for an upgrade and the 25-year-old Watson may fit the bill.
+The outlet noted that while Garoppolo may have been effective when he was healthy, the team could be looking for an upgrade and the 25-year-old Watson may fit the bill.
 San Francisco is able to get out of Garoppolo’s contract with relatively little harm, saving $23.4 million toward the salary cap and incurring only $2.8 million in dead money if he is released or traded after the new league year starts in March.
-That would leave plenty of room to fit Watson’s salary if the 49ers does decide to make a run at him, the report added.
+That would leave plenty of room to fit Watson’s salary if the 49ers do decide to make a run at him, the report added.

 Sports Illustrated’s Albert Breer speculated that the team could be in the running to land a new quarterback, which could be the likely soon-to-be-former Houston starter.